 | Mother only

 ** Includes children living with other relatives and those living with non-relatives.

 ***The Current Population Survey methodology changed to more accurately reflect children’s coresidence with their parents.
 This change is reflected in the estimates beginning in 2007, where two parent homes include all homes in which a child lives with both parents, married or unmarried (biological, step or adoptive).
-For more information please read: Improvements to data collection about families in CPS 2007.
+For more information please read: Improvements to Demographic Household Data in the Current Population Survey: 2007.

 [ CSV file ]

-- Overall, about 4% of children in 2010 lived in households receiving public assistance and 19% lived in households receiving food stamps, but the proportions were far greater for children living in single-mother families.
+- Overall, 4.2% of children in 2010 lived in households receiving public assistance and 18.6% lived in households receiving food stamps, but the proportions were far greater for children living in single-mother families.